Yued: Country

-Under the Yued Native Title agreement, the region starts on the coast of Western Australia and extends inland, encompassing approximately 22,000 square kilometres of land.
+Under the Yued native title agreement, the region starts on the coast of Western Australia and extends inland, encompassing approximately 22,000 square kilometres of land.
 The towns contained within this region are Leeman, Jurien Bay, Cervantes, Two Rocks, Toodyay, Gingin, Calingiri, Lancelin, Dalwallinu, Coorow and Moora.
-The official description on the Native Title Agreement of what encompasses the Yued region is as follows: "All those lands and waters commencing at the intersection of the prolongation westerly of the northern boundary of the Shire of Coorow with the 3 Nautical Mile Limit being a point on a present northern boundary of Native Title Determination Application WAD6192/1998 Yued (WC1997/071) and extending generally easterly, generally south easterly, generally south westerly and generally westerly along the boundaries of that native title determination application to the intersection with the 3 Nautical Mile Limit.
-Then generally north westerly along that 3 Nautical Mile Limit back to the commencement point."
+The official description on the native title agreement of what encompasses the Yued region is as follows: All those lands and waters commencing at the intersection of the prolongation westerly of the northern boundary of the Shire of Coorow with the 3 Nautical Mile Limit being a point on a present northern boundary of Native Title Determination Application WAD6192/1998 Yued (WC1997/071) and extending generally easterly, generally south easterly, generally south westerly and generally westerly along the boundaries of that native title determination application to the intersection with the 3 Nautical Mile Limit.
+Then generally north westerly along that 3 Nautical Mile Limit back to the commencement point.

 Significant geographical locations

-Multiple geographical sites are classified on the Aboriginal Heritage listing sites under the Yued Indigenous Land user agreement, indicating its importance to the Yued people.
-See list below.
+Multiple geographical sites are classified on the Aboriginal heritage listing sites under the Yued Indigenous land user agreement, indicating its importance to the Yued people.

-Examples of heritage listed sites in the Yued region

 Flora and fauna

 The Mediterranean to semi-arid climate of the Yued region formed unique flora and fauna that provided sustenance to the Yued people.

-Examples of Flora and Fauna used by Yued people: